Android Pie: When is my phone getting it?

 Every year after Google releases the next major update of Android, there's a week or so of excitement about the new features.
 Then, after the excitement wears off, there's a realization that you will likely wait weeks or months before your phone will get the update.

-Heck, my friend's Galaxy S7 Edge just received the Android Oreo update in July -- nearly a year after Google released it.
+Heck, my friend's Galaxy S7 Edge (£385 at Amazon.co.uk) just received the Android Oreo update in July -- nearly a year after Google released it.

 With the release of Android Pie in early August, it's about time to start wondering when -- or if -- your phone will receive all of the latest goodies in Android Pie.